theNewDynamic/oregonsadventurecoast.com/content/blog/find-your-inner-zen-on-an-oregon-s-adventure-coast-girlfriend-s-getaway.md

 ![](/img/golden-and-silver-state-park-waterfalls-03-22.jpg)

 It’s your final day on Oregon’s Adventure Coast, so make it count!
-Before heading home, grab a fresh, hot cup of coffee and a delicious pastry at a local coffee shop like[ Bayside Coffee & Tea](https://www.facebook.com/coos.baysidecoffee/) ([download our Coffee Shops, Bakeries, & Specialty Shops Guide ](https://www.oregonsadventurecoast.com/img/CoffeeShops-Bakery.pdf)for other ideas) and drive to the [Golden & Silver Falls State Natural Area](https://oregonstateparks.org/index.cfm?do=parkPage.dsp_parkPage&parkId=67) where you and your girlfriends will embark on a blissful hike through scenic canyons and lush coastal forests to two magnificent waterfalls.
+Before heading home, grab a fresh, hot cup of coffee and a delicious pastry at a local coffee shop like[Bayside Coffee & Tea](https://www.facebook.com/coos.baysidecoffee/) ([download our Coffee Shops, Bakeries, & Specialty Shops Guide](https://www.oregonsadventurecoast.com/img/CoffeeShops-Bakery.pdf)for other ideas) and drive to the [Golden & Silver Falls State Natural Area](https://oregonstateparks.org/index.cfm?do=parkPage.dsp_parkPage&amp;parkId=67) where you and your girlfriends will embark on a blissful hike through scenic canyons and lush coastal forests to two magnificent waterfalls.
 The drive to the falls is part of the adventure (about an hour off Highway 101, on Highway 241), with winding roads that narrow in places - but it’s 100% worth it!

-If you’re short on time, the trails at [South Slough National Estuarine Research Reserve ](https://www.oregonsadventurecoast.com/blog/ten-things-people-love-about-slough-national-estuarine-research-reserve/)(SSNERR) will have a similar zen-like effect.
+If you’re short on time, the trails at [South Slough National Estuarine Research Reserve](https://www.oregonsadventurecoast.com/blog/ten-things-people-love-about-slough-national-estuarine-research-reserve/)(SSNERR) will have a similar zen-like effect.
 This glorious nature preserve covers 19,000 acres and offers miles of beautiful hiking trails and waterways to explore for all ability levels.
 SSNERR is also home to various marine life, plant and bird species - so be sure to bring binoculars with you!
 [Click here for the Estuary Study Trails map (pdf).](https://www.oregon.gov/dsl/SS/Documents/south_slough_brochure_0415.pdf)

 We can’t think of a better way to wrap up a blissful, peaceful, zen-filled Girlfriend’s Getaway on Oregon’s Adventure Coast: Coos Bay, North Bend, Charleston.
 For more travel inspiration, see our [Adventures page](https://www.oregonsadventurecoast.com/adventures) and our [Trip Ideas page](https://www.oregonsadventurecoast.com/tripideas) to see all there is to do on Oregon’s Adventure Coast, and/or contact the [Coos Bay – North Bend Visitor & Convention Bureau](https://www.oregonsadventurecoast.com/contact/).
 Or [request a visitor’s packet today](https://www.oregonsadventurecoast.com/contact/#contactform).